-Endorsement and submission of the updated NIP by the government and transmission to the SC Conference of Parties
+Endorsement and submission of the updated NIP by the Government and transmission to the SC Conference of Parties

-The NIP shall be incorporated into the national development planning and sustainable development objectives and need to be approved by the government.
-The government obliges the related institutions to undertake activities for the forthcoming NIP implementation.
-The government might also dedicate future financial resources to be used for certain NIP update implementation activities.

-The reviewed NIP will be endorsed by the government and submitted in English or French to the Secretariat for transmission to the COP.
+The NIP shall be incorporated into the national development planning and sustainable development objectives and need to be approved by the Government.
+The Government obliges the related institutions to undertake activities for the forthcoming NIP implementation.
+The Government might also dedicate future financial resources to be used for certain NIP update implementation activities.
+The reviewed NIP will be endorsed by the Government and submitted in English through UNIDO to the Stockholm Convention Secretariat for transmission to the COP.

-D. DESCRIBE, IF POSSIBLE, THE
+D. DESCRIBE, IF POSSIBLE, THE EXPECTED COST-EFFECTIVENESS OF THE PROJECT:

-EXPECTED COST-EFFECTIVENESS

-OF THE DDOIECT.

-The project aims to utilize available capacities that were established during the development of the initial NIP.
+The project aims to build on and utilize available capacities that were established during the development of the initial NIP.
 These infrastructures and human resources have been maintained and are ready in the country.
 The intention is to integrate new POPs related management issues into the currently working system.
 This will also reduce the need for international expertise, thus reduces the costs.

 Both financial and human resources in UNIDO will be maximized to ensure dissemination of lesson learned and knowledge sharing within the region.